MicrosoftDocs/fabric-docs/docs/data-science/tutorial-bank-churn.md

 - Most of the customers have credit cards.
 - There are customers whose age and credit score are above 60 and below 400, respectively, but they can't be considered as outliers.
 - Very few customers have more than two of the bank's products.
-- Customers who are not active have a higher churn rate.
+- Customers who aren't active have a higher churn rate.
 - Gender and tenure years don't seem to have an impact on customer's decision to close the bank account.

 ## Step 4: Model training and tracking

 With your data in place, you can now define the model.
 You'll apply Random Forrest and LightGBM models in this notebook.

-You'll leverage scikit-learn and lightgbm to implement the models within a few lines of code. yYou'll also leverage MLFLow and Fabric Autologging to track the experiments.
+Use `scikit-learn` and `lightgbm` to implement the models within a few lines of code.
+Also use MLFLow and Fabric Autologging to track the experiments.

 Here you'll load the delta table from the lakehouse.
 You may use other delta tables considering the lakehouse as the source.